November 16, 2018

 The heavily traveled TX-183 corridor is a direct east/west route between Dallas-Fort Worth and their International Airport.
 The corridor also has vital utilities along the right-of-way, including those serving the airport.
 The proposed sound wall location would not allow for drilled shaft foundations, which are required for heavy precast concrete sound walls.

-Lightweight PVC AIL Sound Walls recommended for tight, shallow site
+Lightweight PVC AIL Sound Walls needed for tight, shallow site

 Southgate Mobility Partners, a joint venture created for the massive $847-million Midtown Express Project, needed a lightweight sound wall system that would be installed with a continuous shallow foundation.
 AIL Sound Walls were recommended by joint venture partner, Keiwit, based on their similar project with us on the Houston MetroRail expansion.

 With sidewalks and private yards on either side, the foundation area’s width was also very limited.
 We provided foundation options with minimal impact to the utilities and adjacent property owners.

 Grade changes, angles, gates, custom color panels and posts